subhadig/subhadig.github.io/_drafts/moving-to-github-pages-from-wordpress.md

 ## Why Jekyll?
-Although I did not do any extensive comparison between Jekyll and all other similar solutions, Jekyll did seem the one of the best solution to start with because
+Although I did not do any extensive comparison between Jekyll and the other similar solutions, Jekyll seemed one of the best choice to start with because
 - GitHub Pages have supports for Jekyll out of the box.
--
+- Although it is written in Ruby, it does not require any knowledge of Ruby to use it.
+- It seemed to have the right blend of simplicity and features.

 ## Why did I do it?
+I have been blogging with Wordpress since 2011 and when I started, it did seem one of the best choices out there.
+It's easy to start with, it has a nice editor, there are lots of ready-to-use themes to choose from, there is a vast community of users.
+But over the years, my expectations about the way I blog have evolved, new needs have arised.
+Here are the main reasons why I made the switch.

 ### Freedom

 ### Transparency